zapata-engineering/orquestra-sdk/CONTRIBUTING.md

 ### Where Should I Place My Code?

+This monorepo has the following packages:
+ - `projects/orquestra-sdk`

-There are three main directories within the codebase:
+Inside `orquestra-sdk`, there are three main directories within the codebase:

 - _shared
 - _runtime